Hams-Ollo/Hams-Ollo/README.md

 ## 🌟 **About Me**

 - 🌱 **My Journey**:
-   From growing up on a **self-sustained farm** in Pennsylvania to serving as a **U.S. Army Medic** and transitioning into **healthcare IT**, I taught myself **programming** during the pandemic.
+   From growing up on an **offgrid self-sustained farm** in Pennsylvania to serving as a **U.S. Army Medic** and transitioning into **healthcare IT**, I taught myself **programming** during the pandemic.
 My journey instilled resilience, adaptability, and a drive for continuous learning.

 - 💼 **What I Do**:
    - **AI/ML DevOps**: Designing and deploying **AI-powered solutions** for enterprise-scale systems at **Capgemini**.